usco/usco-proto/NOTES-keyPoints.md

   * background worker generating triangulated meshes, so export does not take ages

 DIMENTIONS : would need to be able hook into the "dynamic" system : could represent visual , some of the key attributes of a parametric design

+SEMANTIC:
+  - holes, nuts and bolts etc : it would be good to have some minimal semantic elements : we should provide a set of basic nuts & bolts library (see BOLTS library)
+  - a.subtract bolt should add the semantic information of needing (potentially) a hole to fit that bolt hole